turnercore/s3agle/README.md

 ## Development

-PR's are welcome!
+Pull requests welcome!
 Features that I would like to add include:

 - [ ] Upload and download individual files from command.
 - [ ] Use Eagle for file embedding previews (this may require an update to the Eagle API before it is possible)